What is EICR certificate?

-- Provide a copy of the most recent electrical safety certificate to any new tenant of the specified tenancy to which the report relates before that tenant occupies those premises; and any prospective tenant within 28 days of receiving a request in writing for it from that prospective tenant.
+- Please provide a copy of the most recent electrical safety check certificate to any new tenant of the specified tenancy to which the report relates before that tenant occupies those premises, and to any prospective tenant within 28 days of receiving a request in writing for it from that prospective tenant.

 Action needed in case of an Unsatisfactory Report:

 An Electrical Installation Safety Report finds urgent remedial work or requires ‘further investigation’.

 A landlord is required to ensure that a qualified and competent electrician carries out the necessary work within 28 days.
 Or the period specified in the report is less than 28 days, starting with the inspection and testing date.

 The landlord must then:

 - Obtain written confirmation from a qualified person that further investigative or remedial work has been conducted.
-The electrical safety standards have been met, or that additional investigative or remedial work is required.
+The electrical safety standards have been met, or additional investigative or remedial work is required.

 - Supply that written confirmation, together with a copy of the report, which needed further remedial work to each existing tenant.
-This needs to be provided within 28 days of completion of additional remedial work and the local housing authority within 28 days of completion of further investigative or remedial work.
+This needs to be provided within 28 days of completion of additional remedial work and the local housing authority within 28 days of further investigative or remedial work completion.

-Local authorities enforce the new regulations; they can impose a financial penalty of up to £30,000 if they find a landlord is in breach of their duty.
+Local authorities enforce the new regulations; they can impose a financial penalty of up to £30,000 if they find a landlord breaches their duty.

-Local authorities have the power to serve remedial notices on the landlord.
+Local authorities have the power to serve remedial notices to the landlord.

-Suppose the remedial notice is ignored and action is not taken with 28 days.
+Suppose the remedial notice is ignored and action is not taken within 28 days.
 In that case, the local authority can arrange remedial work to be carried out, with consent from the tenant, and recover the cost from the landlord.

 What EICR report should I be asking for?

-The report that you need to request is an Electrical Installation Condition Report (EICR).
+The report that you need to request is an Electrical Installation Condition Report.

-An Electrical Installation Condition Report (EICR) is a report carried out to check the safety of the existing electrical installation within a dwelling and is used to describe its condition.
+An Electrical Installation Condition Report is a report carried out to check the safety of the existing electrical installation within a dwelling and describe its condition.